udayakumar-s/ej2-angular-docs/ej2-angular/common/globalization/internationalization.md

 # Internationalization

-The `Internationalization` library provides support for formatting and parsing date and number objects using the official [Unicode CLDR](http://cldr.unicode.org/) JSON data.
-The `en-US` locale is set as default _culture_ and `USD` is set as default `_currencyCode_` for all Syncfusion Angular UI Components.
+The Internationalization library provided by Syncfusion enables formatting and parsing of date and number objects using official [Unicode CLDR](http://cldr.unicode.org/) JSON data.
+By default, the `en-US` locale is set as the default culture, and `USD` is set as the default currency code for all Syncfusion Angular UI Components.

-## Loading Culture Data
+## Loading CLDR-JSON Data

-It requires the following CLDR data to be load using `loadCldr` function for cultures other than `en-US`.
+It is necessary to load the following CLDR data using the `loadCldr` function for cultures other than `en-US`.

 | File Name | Path |
 | ------------- | ------------- |